An appeals court upholds a $5 million award in a sexual abuse verdict against President-elect Trump

 Trump skipped the trial after repeatedly denying the attack ever happened.
 But he briefly testified at a follow-up defamation trial earlier this year that resulted in an $83.3 million award.
 The second trial resulted from comments then-President Trump made in 2019 after Carroll first made the accusations publicly in a memoir.

-In its ruling, a three-judge panel of the appeals court rejected claims by Trump’s lawyers that trial Judge Lewis A. Kaplan had made multiple decisions that spoiled the trial, including his decision to allow two other women who had accused Trump of sexually abusing them to testify.
+In its ruling, a three-judge panel of the appeals court rejected claims by Trump’s lawyers that trial Judge Lewis A. Kaplan had made multiple decisions that spoiled the trial, including by permitting two other women who had accused Trump of sexually abusing them to testify.

 The judge also had allowed the jury to view the infamous “Access Hollywood” tape in which Trump boasted in 2005 about grabbing women’s genitals because when someone is a star, “you can do anything.”